-The MSN aims to attain the best possible outcomes for children, teenagers, and young adults with a diagnosis of cancer in Scotland.
-The MSN will promote the early detection of cancer and will ensure that service delivery and pathways of care are consistent across Scotland, with a focus on delivering safe services as locally as possible.
+We aim to attain the best possible outcomes for children, teenagers, and young adults with a diagnosis of cancer in Scotland.
+We promote the early detection of cancer and ensure that service delivery and pathways of care are consistent across Scotland, with a focus on delivering safe services as locally as possible.

 - Cancer services for Children and Young people will be delivered as a single and sustainable service across Scotland, and national multi-disciplinary team working is pivotal to delivering this.

 - Every child, teenager and young adult with cancer in Scotland will be enrolled into and treated on a clinical trial where one is available.

 - Care pathways will be reviewed to ensure that these deliver consistent, safe and effective care for all patients.